-Sp 111, 112, 113 Fundamentals of Speech

-Projects in extempore speaking.
+Sp 111, 112, 113 Fundamentals of Speech 3 hours each Projects in extempore speaking.
 Primary emphasis on content and organization, with attention also to the student's adjustment to the speaking situation, effective delivery, audience motivation, and language of speech.